adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.9.30 =
+* Updated the readme.txt to reflect that the plugin is tested and working with WordPress 5.0.2.
+* Updated the copyright date to 2019.
+* Linted the main adplugg.php file to meet all WP coding standards.
+* Linted the functions.php file to meet all WP coding standards.
+* Linted the AdPlugg_Options class to meet all WP coding standards.
+* Linted the AdPlugg_Facebook class to meet all WP coding standards.

 = 1.9.29 =
 * Updated the readme.txt to reflect that the plugin is tested and working with WordPress 5.0.1.